 - Canine Distemper (CDV), Canine Parvovirus (CPV- 2), Canine Adenovirus (CAV-2) and Rabies.
 These are highly contagious viral diseases with some being fatal.
-They are spread directly through contaminated feces, urine or indirectly through the air.
+They are spread directly through contaminated feces, and urine or indirectly through the air.

 - Rabies is primarily spread to dogs through a bite (it Is also legally required).

-- Bordetella (kennel cough), Parainfluenza, Leptospirosis, Lyme disease etc. These are typically bacterial based diseases.
-If your pups go to dog parks, doggie day care or any place where a large number of dogs congregate, it’s a good idea to get these vaccines.
+- Bordetella (kennel cough), Parainfluenza, Leptospirosis, Lyme disease, etc. These are typically bacterial-based diseases.
+If your pups go to dog parks, doggie daycare, or any place where a large number of dogs congregate, it’s a good idea to get these vaccines.

-- Leptospirosis for dogs can be transferred to humans (zoonotic) and can be picked up from bacteria in water, contaminated soil affected by urine.
+- Leptospirosis for dogs can be transferred to humans (zoonotic) and can be picked up from bacteria in water, or contaminated soil affected by urine.
 So, if your pup goes to parks and likes to lick pee, it may be an important vaccination to get.

-Dental health is a very important part of your pet’s overall health, and dental problems can cause, or be caused by, other health problems.
+Dental health is a very important part of your pet’s overall health, and dental problems can cause, or be caused by other health problems.
 Your pet’s teeth and gums should be checked at least once a year by your vet to check for early signs of a problem and to keep your pet’s mouth healthy.

 Have your dogs’ teeth checked sooner if you observe any of the following problems:

 - Bad breath that persists after brushing

 - Teeth that are discolored or covered in tartar